Wondering what to pack for Uluru? I’ve got you covered with this handy packing list that covers all seasons.

 Located in a semi-arid desert, the Red Centre of Australia has four seasons, but most people will focus on the most extreme seasons: summer and winter.

 The good news is that Uluru can be visited year-round.
-But it’s really important you understand the weather conditions when you’re visiting Uluru, as it will dictate what you wear, what do you while you’re there, and what time of day you do it.
+But it’s really important you understand the weather conditions when you’re visiting Uluru, as it’ll dictate what you wear, what do you while you’re there, and what time of day you do it.

 Summer (December to February) weather in Uluru can be brutal.
 Temperatures range from 20°C to 35°C, but can go as high as 45°C. If you’re visiting during this time of the year, you want to wear loose clothing to keep cool, but also long sleeves to stay protected from the sun.
 Plan to do all your outdoor activities in the early morning or late afternoon.
 There can be some pretty decent rainfall (well, decent for the desert!) in January and February.

-Spring (September to November) at Uluru is another great time to visit, as the weather continues to warm up.
+Spring (September to November) at Uluru is another great time to visit, as the weather continues to warm up without becoming unbearable.
 Temperatures average 13°C to 31°C.

 Uluru packing list